My Story & Why I Started This Blog

 - Pastry – sweet or savoury

 When I’m not blogging about some restaurant I’ve eaten at, I’m in the office in my role as a credit risk analyst.
 Fortunately, the corporate life does allow one to enjoy the odd lunch here and there or take a stroll through Perth and find some undiscovered gem.
 There’s always new places opening up as the city expands and offers new cuisines or experiences not yet enjoyed.
 It’s what makes the journey interesting.
-Hope you like my food blog and feel free to leave me any comments or contact me on the email below.
+Hope you like my food blog.

 My Review System Of Restaurants I Visit